proxmox/proxmox-backup/docs/terminology.rst

 The backup server groups backups by *type*, where *type* is one of:

 ``vm``
     This type is used for :term:`virtual machine`\ s.
-Typically consists of the virtual machine's configuration file and an image archive for each disk.
+It typically consists of the virtual machine's configuration file and an image archive for each disk.

 ``ct``
     This type is used for :term:`container`\ s.
-Consists of the container's configuration and a single file archive for the filesystem content.
+It consists of the container's configuration and a single file archive for the filesystem's contents.

 ``host``
-    This type is used for backups created from within the backed up machine.
+    This type is used for file/directory backups created from within a machine.
-    Typically this would be a physical host but could also be a virtual machine or container.
-Such backups may contain file and image archives, there are no restrictions in this regard.
+    Typically this would be a physical host, but could also be a virtual machine or container.
+Such backups may contain file and image archives; there are no restrictions in this regard.

 Backup ID